laxertu/eric/README.md

 ### *class* eric_sse.servers.SocketServer(file_descriptor_path: str)

-An implementation of a socket server that receives and broadcasts automatically all messages that receives
+An implementation of a socket server that acts as a controller to interact with library

 A static shortcut for starting a basic server is provided.
 See examples.
-‘’’Accepted format’’’: a plain (no nested) JSON with the following keys:
+**Accepted format**: a plain (no nested) JSON with the following keys:

 > “c”: “channel id”
 > “v”: “verb”